Check out our new lower rates.

 Credit Consumer Counseling Services

 Credit consumer counseling services often take a more holistic approach to debt management.
 You’ll work with a trained credit counselor to develop a plan to manage your debt.
 Typically, the counselor doesn’t negotiate a reduction in debts owed.
-However, they may be able to have your loan terms increased or interest rates lowered, which would lower your monthly payments.
+However, they may be able to have your loan terms extended or interest rates lowered, which would lower your monthly payments.
+(Note that extending a loan term typically results in more interest paid over the life of the loan.)

 A credit counselor can also help you create a budget, offer guidance on your money and debts, provide workshops or educational materials, and more.